dumpmemory/state-spaces/sashimi/README.md

 # WaveNet (4.2M parameters)
 python test_speech_commands.py --sample-dir ../samples/sc09/10240-wavenet-1024/ --threshold resnext.pth
 ```
-> _Important:_ the commands above assume that samples inside the `sample-dir` directory are sorted by log-likelihoods (in increasing order).
+> _Important:_ the commands above assume that samples inside the `sample-dir` directory are sorted by log-likelihoods (in increasing order), since the `--threshold` flag is being passed.
 Our autoregressive generation script does this automatically, but if you generated samples manually through a separate script, you should sort them by log-likelihoods before running the above commands.
+If you cannot sort the samples by log-likelihoods, you can simply omit the `--threshold` flag.

 #### Metrics on Non-Autoregressive Models (DiffWave variants, WaveGAN)
 For DiffWave models and WaveGAN (which don't provide exact likelihoods), we simply calculate metrics directly on `2048` samples.